top of page

 1. Prolonged Vacancies Cost a Lot

-A simple way to see the loss is:
+Here’s a simple way to measure the loss:

 Vacancy Cost = (Monthly Rent × Vacancy Duration in Months) + Turnover Costs